What Do Forest Fire Inspector or Prevention Specialist Do?

 How do I Become a Forest Fire Inspector or Prevention Specialist?

-What education or degrees do I need to become a Forest Fire Inspector or Prevention Specialist?
+Education needed to be a Forest Fire Inspector or Prevention Specialist:

-What work experience do I need to become a Forest Fire Inspector or Prevention Specialist?
+How Long Does it Take to Become a Forest Fire Inspector or Prevention Specialist?

 References: